Once more, I am participating in A Chronic Voice’s monthly linkup.

 Mom went through a period of extreme unpredictability and barely controlled anger that was likely part of processing her abuse, but I didn’t connect that at the time.
 I just was frightened by her unpredictability.

-Looking back, the relationship that triggered my FND symptoms was with a man who I thought was like my father(a calm computer geek who could emotionally support me) became unpredictable, demanding, and manipulative.
+Looking back, the relationship that triggered my Functional Neurological Disorder(FND) symptoms was with a man who I thought was like my father(a calm computer geek who could emotionally support me) but became unpredictable, demanding, and manipulative.

 While it was the stress caused by his behaviors and our relationship that brought out my FND symptoms(FND is trauma and stress-responsive, but is a neurological condition, not psychological), I suspect the seeds were planted when mom unintentionally overshared about her own experiences.

 Over the years, that interdependence that mom and I developed when I was young faded a bit, and we mostly had healthier patterns.